Teaching-Accessibility/course-project-497t-button/documentation.md

 Description-

-    Switches the setPin variable to the number stored in pinNum
+    Switches the setPin variable to the number passed by pinNum

 Parameters-